gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Protected Association Parameter {#protectedassoc-parameter}

-This parameter is used to carry the list of proposed protection engines and the chosen protection engine during INIT/INIT-ACK handshake.
+This parameter is only used to indicate the request and acknowledge of support of DTLS 1.3 Chunk during INIT/INIT-ACK handshake.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3